practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Mercury/README.md

 $
 ```

-This is only one solution, but not the 576 ones as computed with this [Python program](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/04%20-%20logic%20programming/Mercury/MapColoring_Australia.py), which is actually a 1:1 copy of this elegant, object-oriented Python program: https://github.com/parisasl/MapColoring/blob/main/MapColoring.py, which is employing the **backtracking** algorithm.
+This result represents only one solution, but not the 576 ones as computed with this [Python program](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/04%20-%20logic%20programming/Mercury/MapColoring_Australia.py), which is actually a 1:1 copy of this elegant, object-oriented Python program: https://github.com/parisasl/MapColoring/blob/main/MapColoring.py, which is employing **backtracking**.

 Backtracking is a standard algorithm for solving Constraint Satisfaction Problems: https://en.wikipedia.org/wiki/Backtracking